AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/mailchimp-interest-categories.md

 This [!DNL Adobe Experience Platform] [destination](/help/destinations/home.md) leverages the [[!DNL Mailchimp batch subscribe or unsubscribe API]](https://mailchimp.com/developer/marketing/api/lists/batch-subscribe-or-unsubscribe/) API to create [interest categories](https://mailchimp.com/developer/marketing/api/interest-categories/)  then add contacts from each of the selected Platform segments into a corresponding interest category.
 You can **add new contacts** or **update the information of existing [!DNL Mailchimp] contacts**, then **add or remove them from their desired groups** within an existing [!DNL Mailchimp] audience after activating them within a new segment. [!DNL Mailchimp Interest Groups] uses the selected segment names from Platform as interest categories within [!DNL Mailchimp].

-[!DNL Mailchimp Interest Group] uses OAuth 2 with Authorization Code to communicate with the [!DNL Mailchimp] API.
+[!DNL Mailchimp Interest Group] uses Basic Authorization to communicate with the [!DNL Mailchimp] API.
 Instructions to authenticate to your [!DNL Mailchimp Interest Categories] instance are further below, in the [Authenticate to destination](#authenticate) section.

 ## Use cases {#use-cases}